filamentphp/filament/packages/app/docs/10-tenancy.md

 ## Overview

 Multi-tenancy is a concept where a single instance of an application serves multiple customers.
 Each customer has their own data and access rules that prevent them from viewing or modifying each other's data.
 This is a common pattern in SaaS applications.

-There are two main approaches to "ownership" in a multi-tenant application:

-- Users own records they create.
-This is by far the simplest approach.
-- Users belong to groups of users (often called teams or organizations).
+Users often belong to groups of users (often called teams or organizations).
 Records are owned by the group, and users can be members of multiple groups.
-This is a more complex approach, but is suitable for applications where users need to collaborate on data.
-More UI is required to support this approach, which is used to [register tenants](#tenant-registration).
-Often, you'll also want a page where users can manage the tenant and its members.
+This is suitable for applications where users need to collaborate on data.

-Filament supports both of these approaches.
-If users own records then the `App\Models\User` model is the "tenant model".
-If users belong to teams then the `App\Models\Team` model is the "tenant model".
-When reading this guide, we will refer to this as the "tenant model".

 ## Setting up tenancy

-To set up tenancy, you'll need to specify the tenant model in the [configuration](configuration):
+To set up tenancy, you'll need to specify the "tenant" (like team or organization) model in the [configuration](configuration):

 ```php
 use App\Models\Team;